Welcome to Global Scholar!

 Here’s a snapshot of a typical day in the virtual program:

-11pm: Group check-in and welcome to the day
+11 AM: Group check-in and welcome to the day

-11:30-12:30: Seminar on a global challenge
+11:30 AM–12:30 PM: Seminar on a global challenge

 Break

-1-2:30: Small group discussions
+1–2:30 PM: Small group discussions

 Is Global Scholar part of a larger organization?

 Our goal is to inspire student conversation around the U.S. role in the world and key global challenges facing us today.
-These conversations are based on the premise that the U.S. does have an important role to play beyond our own borders.
+These conversations are based on the premise that the U.S. has an important role to play beyond our own borders.
 We strive to help students understand all sides of issues and empower them to formulate their own opinions on the best courses of action for our country to take.

 What if my plans change?
 Cancellation Policy

-If we are forced to cancel in-person programming, any student who has been accepted to an in-person program is welcome to switch to a virtual session, or receive a full refund of any fees paid.
+If we are forced to cancel in-person programming, any student who has been accepted to an in-person program is welcome to switch to a virtual session or receive a full refund of any fees paid.

 Program Highlights